Top Consumer Choice

 Once you choose and are approved by a lender, that lender will write you a pre-approval letter, proving that you have financing for a home purchase.

-This letter can be integral in putting an offer down on a house because it proves to the home seller that you are prepared to make the purchase.
+This letter assists in putting an offer down on a house because it proves to the home seller that you are prepared to make the purchase.

 Private mortgage insurance is insurance for your lender in case you are unable to make your monthly payment for any reason.
 In most cases you are required to pay PMI if you make a down payment of less than 20 percent.